-We are authorized to issue 200,000,000 shares of common stock.
-As of May 31, 2002, 26,339,737 shares of common stock were outstanding and were held of record by approximately 640 shareholders.
+We are authorized to issue 50,000,000 shares of common stock, subject to increase to 200,000,000 at our May 15, 2002 Annual Shareholder Meeting.
+As of March 31, 2002, 26,320,913 shares of common stock were outstanding and were held of record by approximately 640 shareholders.
 Holders of common stock are entitled to one vote for each share at all meetings of our shareholders.
 Subject to preferences of preferred stockholders, common stockholders are entitled to receive ratably dividends declared by our board.
 Common stockholders have no preemptive, subscription, redemption or conversion rights.
 If we are liquidated or dissolved, common stockholders would share equally in our assets remaining after the payment of all our liabilities and the liquidation preference of any preferred stockholders.